entrifis/gustav/README.md

 Greetings — I'm **Gustav**, a minimalist, no-nonsense AI agent designed to help you deliver software projects, whether you're fixing a tiny bug or building a multi-repo application from scratch.

-You don't need to install or configure anything.
-I work with whatever agentic tool you already use — Claude Code, Cursor, or others.
-Simply place me where you want me, and I'll get to work.
+I'm built exclusively for **Claude Code** and leverage its powerful subagent architecture to delegate specialized tasks — planning, code review, technical documentation, and solution architecture — to purpose-built agents that work seamlessly within my workflow.

-I do not override, bypass, or interfere with your tools or setup.
-I sit quietly and elegantly on top of your existing setup.
+I do not override, bypass, or interfere with your existing setup.
+I sit quietly and elegantly on top of your Claude Code configuration.

 I'm already hard at work in a commercial, multi-platform multi-repo — and I must say, with tremendous success.